ArthurNjitchou/2G2_TP1_TPSynthese_TFTP/README.md

 ## Authors: NJITCHOU Arthur & HAZAN Justine

 ## Description
-This project implements a Trivial File Transfer Protocol (TFTP) client in C, a client program capable of exchanging files using the Trivial File Transfer Protocol (TFTP).
+This work implements a Trivial File Transfer Protocol (TFTP) client in C, a client program capable of exchanging files using the Trivial File Transfer Protocol (TFTP).
 It allows users to download (GET) and upload (PUT) files to a TFTP server over UDP.
 The client supports optional block size configuration for data transfer.

 ## Features